mzappe/ProjectHolon/GDDs/HL-106-design-bible_v1-8.md

 ## Part IV — The Characters

-### IV.1 Professor Cosmo
+### IV.1 Professor Cozmo

 Senior Devon researcher.
-The player's direct superior.
-Quietly skeptical of the covert team's agenda; trusts the science but not the leadership.
-Has spent his career documenting the ancient civilization's sites without grasping what they were actually built to do.
-This is not incompetence — it is the precise failure his expertise produces.
-He is the story's most complete illustration of the expertise-as-blind-spot principle.
-He has the most information and the least ability to assemble it into a picture that threatens the institution he works inside.

-His defining moment is the modification of the device at Dragon Frontiers.
-Everything he knows — the Tower's original research purpose, Deoxys's biology, the crystal network's frequency — converges in a single technical act that no other character in the game could perform.
+The player's direct superior and one of the game's core investigative team alongside the player and Steven.
+Curious, inquisitive, and sharp — the kind of scientist who asks the next question before the last one is fully answered.
+He works for Devon's public mission and believes in it genuinely, but operates with clear-eyed distance from the institution's internal politics.
+He is not a company man.
+He is a researcher who happens to work for a company, and the distinction matters to him.

+Cozmo receives the player at the start of the game and sets the expedition's framing: the power spot, the Tower's original purpose searching for Mew, and the Delta phenomenon that grew from that work.
+He is the player's most consistent ally — present, engaged, and willing to follow the evidence wherever it leads even when the destination is uncomfortable for Devon.
+As the investigation deepens, his collaboration with the player and Steven forms the backbone of what the game's core team is able to piece together.

+**[TBD — Cozmo's defining moment and arc endpoint.]**

+**[TBD — How much Cozmo knows or discovers about the buried meteorite, Deoxys, and the crystal network across the game's progression.]**

 ---